markasoftware/county-statistics/README.md

-# county-statistics
+# County Statistics

-Scrapes list of counties in the US, then calculates some stastistics for them!
+Scrapes list of counties in the US, and finds statistics about length.

+To scrape list of counties, execute `main.bash`.